liangeric/nlpQ-A/README.md

 Click [here](https://youtu.be/kg2jUaCN7gA) to see our progress report/project overview.

+Note that our data files have been zipped above, to use the data files you can simply unzip data files locally.

 ## Create Conda Environment

 Create the conda environment `conda env create --file environment.yml`